 Instead of asking how intelligent the Cavalier King Charles is, ask whether their temperament will fit you and your family’s needs.
 When choosing a dog breed, this is the most important question.

 So in short – no, the Cavalier King Charles doesn’t need to be that smart.
 After all, most owners that do decide to bring one home want companionship.
 In this aspect, the Cavaliers are one of the best at their jobs.
 So don’t be afraid to bring one home today!

 Is your Cavalier King Charles Spaniel smart?
-Let us know in the comments section below.
-We’d love to hear from you!
+What things do they do that make you believe they’re smart or not?
+Let us know in the comments section below!

 Posts you may like: